mswlandi/mconf-entrevista/README.md

 bundle update webpacker
 ```

-Everything should be good to go.
+and you should be good to go.